emqx/emqx-docs/en_US/data-integration/data-bridge-influxdb.md

 2. With InfluxDB running, visit [http://localhost:8086](http://localhost:8086).
 Set the **Username**, **Password**, **Organization Name**, and **Bucket Name**.
 3. In the InfluxDB UI, click **Load Data** -> **API Token** and then follow the instructions to [create all-access tokens](https://docs.influxdata.com/influxdb/v2.5/install/#create-all-access-tokens).

+## Create a Connector

+Before adding an InfluxDB Sink, you need to create a connector to link the Sink to the InfluxDB server.

+The following steps assumes that you run both EMQX and InfluxDB on the local machine.
+If you have InfluxDB and EMQX running remotely, adjust the settings accordingly.

+1. Enter the EMQX Dashboard and click **Integration** -> **Connectors**.
+2. Click **Create** in the top right corner of the page.
+3. On the **Create Connector** page, select **InfluxDB** and then click **Next**.
+4. In the **Configuration** step, configure the following information:
+   - Enter the connector name, which should be a combination of upper and lower case letters and numbers, for example: `my_influxdb`.
+   - Select the **Version of InfluxDB** as needed, with the default being `V2`.
+   - Enter the InfluxDB server connection information:
+     - For the **Server Host**, enter `127.0.0.1:8086`.
+If using InfluxDB Cloud, specify port 443, i.e., enter `{url}:443` and click **Enable TLS** to activate TSL connection.
+     - Complete the **Token**, **Organization**, and **Bucket** settings according to the setup in [Install and Set Up InfluxDB](#install-and-set-up-influxdb).
+Note: If choosing InfluxDB v1, please complete the settings for **Database**, **Username**, and **Password**.
+   - Determine whether to enable TLS.
+For detailed information on TLS connection options, see [TLS for External Resource Access](../network/overview.md#enabling-tls-for-external-resource-access).
+5. Before clicking **Create**, you can click **Test Connectivity** to test if the connector can connect to the InfluxDB server.
+6. Click the **Create** button at the bottom to complete the creation of the connector.
+In the pop-up dialog, you can click **Back to Connector List** or click **Create Rule** to continue creating rules and Sink to specify the data to be forwarded to Influx.
+For detailed steps, see [Create Rule and InfluxDB Sink](#create-rule-and-influxdb-sink).

 ## Create Rule and InfluxDB Sink

-This section demonstrates how to create a rule in EMQX to process messages from the source MQTT topic `t/#`  and send the processed results through a configured data bridge to InfluxDB.
+This section demonstrates how to create a rule in EMQX to process messages from the source MQTT topic `t/#`  and send the processed results through a configured Sink to InfluxDB.

-This tutorial assumes that you run both EMQX and InfluxDB on the local machine.
-If you have InfluxDB and EMQX running remotely, adjust the settings accordingly.

 1. Go to EMQX Dashboard, and click **Integration** -> **Rules** from the left navigation menu.